M4GNV5/PtrsStuff/README.md

 	//closes the server
 	destructor();

+	//puts the string representation of the local address into 'buff' getLocalAddress(buff);

 	//waits for a pending connections 'timeout' milliseconds (negative means infinite)
 	//returns an instance of 'Socket' or undefined if no client connected